Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Results

 Second, the entropy floor depends on the preprocessing pipeline.
 The $\log(1+x)$ transform and library-size normalization change the scale and distribution of gene expression values; the 2.30-bit figure applies specifically to masked positions in $\log(1+x)$-transformed, library-size-normalized expression over 512 HVGs.
 Changing the vocabulary size, normalization target, or transformation would alter the floor.

 Third, a complete entropy estimate requires not only the $L(P)$ scaling law (loss vs.\ parameters) but also the $L(D)$ law (loss vs.\ dataset size) and ideally the intersection $L(C_{\min})$ of the compute-optimal frontier, following the methodology of \citet{hoffmann2022chinchilla}.
-Our current experiments do not yet include a systematic $L(D)$ sweep for Regime~A\@.
+We include a fixed-$V\!=\!512$ data-size sweep, but at a fixed 60k-step budget it is nearly flat in MSE and therefore does not yet provide a clean $L(D)$ law; a definitive estimate still requires matched optimization budgets across $D$.

+Fourth, the homoscedasticity assumption is only approximate in our data.
+A representative held-out L run shows substantial cross-gene heterogeneity in residual error (coefficient of variation 0.730, $q_{90}/q_{10}=10.1$, correlation 0.892 between mean expression and per-gene MSE; Figure~\ref{fig:additional_analyses}).
+This does not invalidate the floor-fit itself, but it means the conversion from MSE to bits should be interpreted as a task-level approximation rather than a justified per-gene likelihood model.

-Despite these limitations, the convergence of the two derivations on $\sim$2.30 bits provides a useful first benchmark: it suggests that, for each masked gene among the top 512 HVGs, approximately 2.3 bits of expression information can be predicted from the remaining genes, and the rest is irreducible noise given this data and preprocessing.
+Despite these limitations, the convergence of the two derivations on $\sim$2.30 bits provides a useful first benchmark: under the stated approximation, it suggests that roughly 2.3 bits of \emph{irreducible uncertainty remain} per masked gene among the top 512 HVGs, given this data source, preprocessing pipeline, and masking task.